Shoop123/berenet/README.md

 ```
 nn = BereNet([2, 2, 1], 1, functions=[BereNet.RELU, BereNet.SOFTSIGN, BereNet.TANH])
 ```
 This way allows for more customization, but with more work.
-You must pass in a list with the same size as the layer configuration list, with each index in the functions list cooresponsing to the respective index in the layers configuration.
+You must pass in a list with the same size as the layer configuration list, with each index in the functions list corresponding to the respective index in the layers configuration.
 By now you're probably wondering well what functions can I use then? :confused: Well wonder no more!
 The functions are:
 * IDENTITY